 After qualifying as a veterinarian from Murdoch University in 1994 and spending a couple of years in mixed animal proactive in rural Victoria, I moved to Dunsborough to start work at Dunsborough Veterinary Hospital in 1997 and have never left!

-Married to Steve and with 3 sons: Luke, Mathew and Joel, we share our home in Quindalup with our Rhodesian Ridgeback Ruby.
+Married to Steve and with 3 sons: Luke, Mathew and Joel, we share our home in Quindalup with our Rhodesian Ridgeback Ruby and pug Jemima.

 I love all that this region has to offer, particularly wining and dining, spending time at the beach with the dogs and the strong sense of community that I am lucky to share in, particularly with friends made through the schools and sporting clubs and the many clients I am proud to call friends.
 I feel grateful every day to come to work in such a happy, friendly clinic with such professional and caring colleagues and such wonderful clients.

 Dr Shamus Henry BSc(Hons) BVSc(Hons)

 I grew up in Perth and on completing an honours degree in Biochemistry (UWA), I packed up and moved to Queensland where I completed my veterinary qualification at the University of Queensland.
 Following a working summer in Dunsborough I moved to the US in 2002 and completed an internship in small animal medicine and surgery at Kansas State University before returning to Dunsborough to finally settle down after many years of education.
-I love all aspects of being a veterinarian and have broad special interests including small animal medicine and oncology, equine reproduction and equine performance medicine.
+I love all aspects of being a veterinarian and have broad special interests including small animal medicine and oncology and equine reproduction.

-I live in Dunsborough with my wife Kendall and our two sons and along with Blaise the dog, Charlie the galah and numerous chickens we enjoy all aspects of a rural life but only a short stroll from the beach.
+I live in Dunsborough with my wife Kendall and our two sons and along with dogs Blaise and Harvey, Ted (galah), Shella(fish) and numerous chickens we enjoy all aspects of a rural life but only a short stroll from the beach.
 When I'm not working I love to enjoy the outdoors especially when they involve the game of cricket which I love to play and watch.
 Despite never being selected, I continue to train hard and make myself available for the Australian test cricket team.

 Dr Leah King BSc BVMS